chiriket/Password-Locker/README.md

 When users are done saving their credentials they can then use a short-code and exit the application.

 ## Setup/Installation Requirements

-Open your browser browser.
+* Open your browser.
-Load gitHub on your browser.
+* Load gitHub on your browser.
-Search for chiriket/password-locker.
+* Search for chiriket/password-locker.
-Clone the repository content to your machine.
+* Clone the repository content to your machine.
-Run ./run.py on your terminal
+* Run ./run.py on your terminal

 ## Testing the Application